2020 Sparta earthquake | |

 Aftershocks: | Yes |

-Casualties: | Minor injuries |
+Casualties: | 1 injured |

 Measuring 5.1, it was the state's largest earthquake since a magnitude 5.2 earthquake struck Skyland in 1916.
 Over 80,000 people reported shaking from the earthquake.
 The earthquake was also the strongest to strike the East Coast since 2011.

-The Piedmont region and Blue Ridge Mountains are part of the eastern Appalachian Mountains which formed due to an ancient continental collision with the African Plate, during the Ordovician period, roughly 480 million years ago.
+The Piedmont region and Blue Ridge Mountains are part of the eastern Appalachian Mountains which formed due to an ancient continental collision with the African plate, during the Ordovician period, roughly 480 million years ago.
 This led to the formation of a supercontinent known as Pangaea.
 Continental collision extended for the next 250 million years, forming the Caledonian, Acadian, Ouachita, Variscan, and Allegheny orogenies.
 In the process, active thrusting occurred and micro continents were sutured to North America.
 When the supercontinent broke apart beginning in the Early Mesozoic, uplifting of the Appalachians ceased.
 This exposed the Appalachians to weathering that eventually eroded them down to an almost flat terrain as the Mesozoic Era concluded.
 Another period of uplifting the eroded topography occurred during the Cenozoic Era which led to aggressive erosion by rivers and streams.[3]
 [4] [5]

 The mainshock source area was in the Blue Ridge Mountains of the Alleghanian orogeny.
 Faults in this part of the range typically trend northeast.
 The earthquake ruptured along a fault trend that is consistent with west–northwest to east–west striking structures that crosses major northeast-trending geological structures of the mountain range.
 However, the geology of these faults are poorly understood.
 The earthquake occurred in a region that progresses between thrust and strike-slip tectonics; the dominant crustal strain is configured in a northeast–southwest to east-northeast–west-southwest direction.

-According to the United States Geological Survey, the mainshock was the result of oblique-reverse faulting within the shallow crust of the North American Plate.
+According to the United States Geological Survey, the mainshock was the result of oblique-reverse faulting within the shallow crust of the North American plate.
 The "relatively uncommon" earthquake occurred in the interior of the plate, known as an intraplate earthquake.
 Four foreshocks of magnitudes between 2.1 and 2.6 were recorded beginning about 25 hours prior to the earthquake.
 The focal mechanism solutions for the earthquake indicate rupture occurred on a moderately dipping fault either striking to the northwest or south.
 Further analysis of InSAR, the aftershocks, and field data favored a south-southwest dipping fault trending approximately west-northwest.
+There were 20 recorded aftershocks by August 28.
 The strongest in the aftershock sequence was a event that struck two days after the mainshock.
-There were 20 recorded aftershocks by August 28.[6]
-In Sparta, the earthquake was assigned a maximum Modified Mercalli intensity of VI–VII and its peak ground acceleration exceeded 0.2 g.[7]
+In Sparta, the earthquake was assigned a maximum Modified Mercalli intensity of VI–VII and its peak ground acceleration exceeded 0.2 g.[6]

 Ground fracturing was discovered south and southeast of Sparta while none were observed in the immediate epicenter area.
-A surface rupture extending over appeared southeast of the town.[8]
+A surface rupture extending over appeared southeast of the town.[7]
 The earthquake ruptured along this previously unmapped fault within the upper bedrock, dubbed the Little River Fault.
 Trenching of the Little River Fault indicate it is a thrust fault.
-This west-northwest–east-southeast striking fault is located within the local Paleozoic strata.
-The surface fault trace is characterised by scarps and folds measuring high, and at its maximum.[9]
-It was the first ever documented surface rupture from an earthquake in the Eastern United States,[10] and the second observation made in Eastern North America, the other being the 1989 Ungava earthquake (6.3).[11]
+This west-northwest–east-southeast striking fault is located within the local Paleozoic fabric.
+The surface fault trace is characterised by scarps and folds measuring high, and at its maximum.[8]
+It was the first ever documented surface rupture from an earthquake in the Eastern United States,[9] and the second observation made in Eastern North America, the other being the 1989 Ungava earthquake (6.3).[10]
 The rupture buckled a local road and damaged water lines and several properties.

 Brinegar also cautioned residents of scams on GoFundMe as officials did not raise any request on the site.
 Scammers took advantage of the damage, impersonating construction workers and charging people up to $500 for repairs only to never provide the services.[22]
 Governor of North Carolina, Roy Cooper, toured the damage in Sparta, and reassured its residents; "We’ve dealt with a hurricane, a violent tornado, and now an earthquake all in the middle of a pandemic: North Carolinians are resilient."
 Nine displaced people from six households received help from the Red Cross.[23]